BF2C/node-kraken-ws/README.md

 # node-kraken-ws

-This is a kraken websocket implementation
+This is a kraken websocket implementation written by some rando on the internet.

+Tests have not been implemented yet and the docs are still incomplete.

 * [How to use](#how-to-use)
   * [Subscribing](#subscribing)